Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Spider mites are tiny arachnids that feed on the underside of plant leaves.
 They have eight legs, just like normal spiders.

-Adult spider mites are about the size of a pinhead (1/50th of an inch), while nymphs (baby spider mites) are even smaller.
+At about the size of a pinhead (1/50th of an inch), adult spider mites are difficult to see with the naked eye.

 Adult female spider mites can live for up to 2 months and lay hundreds of eggs over their lifetime.